Images shot on Shanghai GP3 100 and Lomography Color Negative 100 in Holga Glo 120N

 Having said that, we learn more from our failures than our successes, and I had a bunch of them too.
 As already said, these are all my fault.

-Please observe the following, which range from ‘annoyingly just underexposed’ to ‘did you use the lens cap as a filter?’
+It’s important we share them so others can also learn, though.
+So please observe the following, which range from ‘annoyingly just underexposed’ to ‘did you use the lens cap as a filter?’

 Let me tell you what happened there.